ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 There are some differences to both approaches:

+- Scope: The former inserts the lemma type in the subtyping constraints of the expression value (`e` in the examples above) only, for example:
+  `(f e) ? lemma` inserts the `lemma` type at `f e`, but if a subtyping constraint at `e` needs the `lemma` too, you would need to write `(f (e ? lemma)) ? lemma`.
-- Scope: while the former scopes only over `e`, the latter inserts the type in all constraints arising from locations where the binder is in scope.
+  In comparison, the latter option is blunter: it inserts the type in all locations where the binder is in scope, so a single binding inserts it into both `e` and `f e` in this example.
 - The dead binding approach also has the advantage that the lemmas appear with their given names in the environments that show up in error messages.